 Why we love it:

-The TD Aeroplan Visa Infinite Privilege Credit Card is one of the best travel credit cards out there.
-Cardholders earn up to 2 Aeroplan Points per $1 spent, which they can redeem on flights, car rentals, hotels, merchandise and more – but really, why spend them on anything but flights?
+The TD Aeroplan Visa Infinite Privilege Credit Card is an excellent credit card that allows cardholders to earn up to 2 Aeroplan Points per $1 spent.
+These can be redeemed for flights, car rentals, hotels, merchandise and more.
+But really, why spend them on anything but flights?

 Not only do Air Canada flight tickets yield an average value of 2 cents per point, but this premium metal credit card also grants priority airport services, unlimited access to Maple Leaf Lounges, and Visa Infinite Privilege benefits.
-Top it off with a full complement of travel insurance and you have few reasons not to fly.
+Top it off with a full suite of travel insurance, and you have few reasons not to fly.

 Pros: